robert-raulea/win32_process_project/README.md

 # win32_process_project
- A C++ GUI app using Win32API that reads numbers from a .txt file and transmits them to a child process where the sum is calculated and displayed.
+ A C++ GUI app using Win32API that reads numbers from a .txt file and transmits them every 3 seconds to a child process where the sum is calculated and displayed.
+ The numbers are also shown in a list.

  ![winapi1](https://user-images.githubusercontent.com/105750932/173341441-ed06668f-7d7f-45fe-8d1c-739a9793baf6.png)